rinkusahani2121/MasterPractical/README.md

 - Filteration.

 ## Work Experience
--Overall my Experience doing this project I learned many libraries and functionalities and get to know proper ideas on how to add the item to the cart, functionality work, Pagination, Fetch data from JSON, variant Selection, etc.
+- Overall my Experience doing this project I learned many libraries and functionalities and get to know proper ideas on how to add the item to the cart, functionality work, Pagination, Fetch data from JSON, variant Selection, etc.
 - The challenging part where I am stuck in the functionality of add to cart, variant Selection.